nasa/puma/README.md

 ### Binaries (UNIX and Windows)

-Once the conda command is working, all the PuMA components can be installed by executing the following command in a terminal:
+Once the conda command is working, all the PuMA components can be installed by executing the following command in a terminal: (Note: The "solving environment" step can take a while on some systems so please be patient)

     conda create -y --name puma conda-forge::puma==3.1.0